CHSZLab/CHSZLabLib/README.md

 The [Algorithm Engineering Group](https://ae.ifi.uni-heidelberg.de/) at Heidelberg University develops high-performance C++ algorithms for a wide range of combinatorial optimization problems on graphs — graph partitioning, minimum and maximum cuts, community detection, independent sets, edge orientation, and more.
 These solvers represent the state of the art in their respective domains.

-**CHSZLabLib wraps 11 of these libraries into a single, easy-to-use Python interface.** `Graph` and `HyperGraph` objects, consistent method signatures, typed result objects, and zero-copy NumPy arrays — designed to be productive for end users and fully discoverable by AI agents (LLMs).
+**CHSZLabLib wraps some of these libraries into a single, easy-to-use Python interface.** `Graph` and `HyperGraph` objects, consistent method signatures, typed result objects, and zero-copy NumPy arrays — designed to be productive for end users and fully discoverable by AI agents (LLMs).

 For full algorithmic control (custom parameter tuning, every possible knob), use the underlying C/C++ repositories directly.
 This library prioritizes **convenience and a unified interface**.